rebecca-dash/rebecca-dash/README.md

 - 👋 Hi, I’m @rebecca-dash
 - 👀 I’m interested in building my skills for scalable solutions
-- 🌱 I’m currently learning C++, Assembly Language for Linux, hardware design, and Google Cloud!
-Much more to do though!
+- 🌱 I’m currently building dashboards for data insights!
 - 💞️ I’m looking to collaborate on coding projects that enhance creativity and tool learning.
 - I did a coding bootcamp with UC Berkely where I learned how to build financial applications, blockchains, and smart contracts with Solidity.
-- I thoroughly enjoy product development and product management.
 - I have experience with AI and ML.
-- I want to pursue product management so I can be in a role where I can work with technology and its development.
+- I want to pursue data analytics and data engineering.
+- I would love to relocate for a full-time position!
 - 📫 How to reach me: rebeccatech.dash@gmail.com

 <!---